gavinpugh/vs-android/readme.md

   * Added Precompiled Header support.
 Thanks to help from Richard Forster.
   * PCH support works similarly to the Win32/x64 compilers.
 You can enable "Create" for the compilation unit which should create the PCH, and "Use" for the project so have all files use that PCH.
-  * Projects mistakenly setting the `ObjectFileName` to a directory, will now have an explanatory error.
+  * Projects mistakenly setting the 'ObjectFileName' to a directory, will now have an explanatory error.
   * /libs/armeabi-v7a is now used when the architecture is set to "armeabi-v7a".
 This addresses an issue when submitting apk's to the Play Store.
 Thanks to Ilja Plutschouw.
-  * The default `PlatformToolset` for newly added configurations is now correctly set.
+  * The default 'PlatformToolset' for newly added configurations is now correctly set.
 Thanks to Chuck Evans.
-  * The `BrowseInformation` flag is now ignored for `ClCompile`.
+  * The 'BrowseInformation' flag is now ignored for 'ClCompile'.
 Oft-imported setting when creating an Android platform on a Win32 project.
 Compilation fails if it was enabled.
 Thanks to C.Aragones for the headsup.

 v0.96 - 4th January 2014